 How did we get to the current situation of low teacher prestige?

-The book “Profession: Teacher in Latin America, How was prestige lost and how to recover it?”
+The book “Profession: Professor in Latin America, How was prestige lost and how to recover it?”
 That we just launched, begins by examining in detail the historical processes that explain how we arrived at this situation of low teacher prestige.
 The focus is on seven countries: Argentina, Brazil, Chile, Colombia, Ecuador, Mexico, and Peru.

 A first part of the explanation lies in the accelerated educational expansion in the region in the mid-twentieth century, which brought with it the need to train and quickly recruit new teachers.
 While countries celebrated the growth of the school system and the founding of new schools, the teaching profession was gradually discredited.

 Another part of the explanation of the current low teacher prestige is found in the changes for women in the labor market.
 With the opening of new and better educational and work horizons for women, the teaching profession lost appeal for many talented women.

 What are the countries of the region doing to raise the prestige of the profession?

 Several countries in the region, such as Colombia, Ecuador, Peru, Mexico and Chile, have implemented teacher reforms in recent decades, with the aim of raising the prestige of the teaching profession.